ruvnet/flow-nexus/README.md

 Using Claude Code/Desktop, OpenAI Codex, Cursor, GitHub Copilot, and other MCP-enabled tools, deploy autonomous agent swarms into cloud-hosted agentic sandboxes.
 Build, compete, and monetize your creations in the ultimate agentic playground.
 Earn rUv credits through epic code battles and algorithmic supremacy.

 Flow Nexus combines the proven economics of cloud computing (pay-as-you-go, scale-on-demand) with the power of autonomous agent coordination.
-Built on the MCP (Model Context Protocol) standard, it delivers a hosted, economically sustainable platform where AI agents independently plan, execute, verify, and optimize tasks.
-The system operates with the engagement of a game and the reliability of a utility service.
+As the first agentic platform built entirely on the MCP (Model Context Protocol) standard, it delivers a unified interface where your IDE, agents, and infrastructure all speak the same language—enabling recursive intelligence where agents spawn agents, sandboxes create sandboxes, and systems improve themselves.
+The platform operates with the engagement of a game and the reliability of a utility service.

 ### How It Works